omkar-here/Omkar-here/README.md

 ## 🚀 About Me
 I'm a **Backend Engineer** passionate about building scalable systems, developer tools, AI-powered automation, and intelligent agent workflows.

-Currently working on enterprise-grade backend systems at **Wissen Technology (Morgan Stanley)** and exploring how **AI + backend engineering** can come together to create high-leverage tools.
+Currently working on enterprise-grade backend systems at **Morgan Stanley** and exploring how **AI + backend engineering** can come together to create high-leverage tools.

 I enjoy:
 - simplifying complex backend problems